vacp2p/rfc/ETHCHAT.md

 Existing ADKG constructions tend to become inefficient when the reconstruction threshold surpasses one-third of the total nodes.
 In this proposal we suggest using the scheme by [Kokoris-Kogias et al.](https://eprint.iacr.org/2022/1389) which is designed for $n = 3t + 1$ nodes.

-This protocol can withstand the presence of up to t malicious nodes and can adapt to any reconstruction threshold $l \geq t$.
+This protocol can withstand the presence of up to t malicious nodes and can adapt to any reconstruction threshold in $l \in [t, n-t-1]$.
 The key point of the proposal is an asynchronous method for securely distributing a random polynomial of degree $l\geq t$.
 The proposal includes [Python and Rust implementations](https://github.com/sourav1547/htadkg).

+The DKG suggested makes assumes the existence of a PKI.
+In case of requiring removing such assumption, one can replace the VSS scheme with the [Alhaddad et al.](https://eprint.iacr.org/2021/118) at the price of increasing the complexity.

+The output of the DKG may be an integer (modulo a prime), meaning that one should apply a KDF to that output in order to obtain a result which could be used as an input for the double ratchet.

 One observes that using an ADKG allows a set of users, which want to define a group chat, defining a common secret key which will be used as a root key for the double ratchet.
 Using an ADKG defines a room key, which essentially defines the group itself.

+This approach share similarities with the point of view of [Farcaster](https://github.com/farcasterxyz/protocol/discussions/99).

 Once the double ratchet is initialized, the communication in this group is 1-to-1,